hobbes3/mass_index_batch/README.md

 You have thousands, if not, millions of files that you want to index to Splunk.
 You try traditional `monitor` and `batch` methods, but it crashes Splunk.

 ### How it works
-This Python script acts like a streaming server: It copies small number of files to a working directory, where Splunk can ingest the files via `batch` monitoring (and delete them when done).
-If the script detects either the maximum number of files have been reached for a while (ie Splunk down) or `SIGINT` (ie `ctrl-c`), then it'll save the remaining file list to a CSV and quit.
+This Python script acts like a streaming server: It copies and maintains a limited number of files to a working directory, where Splunk can ingest the files via `batch` monitoring (and delete them afterwards).
+If the script can't complete because either the maximum number of files have been reached for a while (ie Splunk down) or `SIGINT` (ie `ctrl-c`), then it'll save the remaining file list to a CSV and quit.
+The script will resume from the CSV upon next run.
 See `settings.py` for configurable numbers.
-The script will resume from the saved file list CSV if it sees one (and deletes it when it's done).

 ### Requirements

 1. Use Python 3 (tested on Python 3.7.0) and install `tqdm`.
 2. Copy, edit, and rename `settings.py.template` to `settings.py`.
 3. Make sure you `batch` monitor the same directory as `dst` in `settings.py`.
 Don't forget to set `move_policy = sinkhole`!
-For example if you're `settings.py` says
+For example, if your `settings.py` is

 ```
 # From settings.py: